 This may or may not be true.
 But if someone is a “Daddy’s Girl,” maybe she expects men to take care of her all the time.
 She might end up being too dependent on men and not develop a sense of independence that is unrelated to men.
 While that may or may not be bad *depending on your interpretation*, sometimes relying on other people too much can be to your disadvantage.
 [Read: 30 traits that make any girl a feisty, independent girl with a dangerous streak]

 If a woman’s daddy always opened his wallet every time she asked for something, well, then she might expect every man to do that.
 While it’s great to be chivalrous, there is a fine line between chivalry and having a woman take advantage of a man.

 Liked what you just read?
-Like us on FacebookTwitterPinterest and we promise, we’ll be your lucky charm to a beautiful love life.
+Follow us on Instagram Facebook Twitter Pinterest and we promise, we’ll be your lucky charm to a beautiful love life.